artuone83/match-media-react/README.md

-# How to use matchMedia and outsiede click event
+# How to use matchMedia and outside click event

 Visit link below to check code in online editor :point_down: